Million Dollar Highway and Hiking in Ouray

 Trail Length: 4.3 miles Elevation Gain: 1883 feet Route Type: Out and back Difficulty: Moderately Challenging

-Note that when you continue on from Upper Cascade Falls to Chief Ouray Mine, the trail includes some cautious hiking along some ledges.
-After you take a break at the Upper Cascade Falls (1.9 miles into your hike) walk the trail past the waterfall to reach Chief Ouray Mine.
+Note that when we continued on the hiking trail from Upper Cascade Falls to Chief Ouray Mine, we encountered some cautious hiking along some ledges.
+After you take a break at the Upper Cascade Falls (1.9 miles into your hike), walk the trail past the waterfall to reach Chief Ouray Mine.

 When you reach Chief Ouray Mine, walk straight through the old bunk room and imagine if these walls could speak.
-Then continue just outside to see the remnants of the mine.
+Then head back outside to see the remnants of the mine.

 This hike is also featured in our 17 Best Hikes in Colorado.